IAAF Sets New Limits On Testosterone Levels In Women

 As a result she was subjected to invasive sex verification tests that ultimately (after being leaked) revealed she had testosterone levels three times higher than most women.

 During the four-year period when the IAAF had imposed its testosterone level limits, Semanya continued to rank among the world's fastest middle-distance runners, though her speed was not as explosive as it had been before the policy was implemented.
-And, in 2015, she failed to make the world final.
+And in 2015, she failed to make the world final.

-Neither Semenya nor the IAAF have ever confirmed that she was forced to suppress her natural hormone production.
+Neither Semenya nor the IAAF has ever confirmed that she was forced to suppress her natural hormone production.
 But when the policy was lifted Semenya's running time improved to her pre-restriction levels, Deadspin reported.

 Athletics South Africa released a statement Thursday stating it would seek advice from the nation's Sport Ministry on how to handle the issue, adding that it will support "all our athletes who may be affected by this new ruling."